Azure/azure-functions-sql-extension/README.md

 ```
 ## Known Issues

-- Attempting to use output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` is not supported, as these types are deprecated and do not work with the `OPENJSON` function.
-Upserting data will fail in this case.
+- Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
+These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.

 ## Contributing